What is trauma in life

 Trauma: Types, Causes, Resources, and Treatment

 severe shock caused by an injury: [ U ] She never recovered from the trauma of her mother’s illness.
 It’s closely related to concepts like .
-Fear and Anxiety.
 Some trauma might put us in situations where we have limited resources to meet these basic needs.
+Table of Contents.Emotional trauma can make a person feel unsafe and experience persistent feelings of fear and anxiety.
 Psychological trauma has developed into a very popular concept in the scientific community, in the world of mental health care, as well as in .
 It can also be something that you witness or learn about happening to .

 Trauma: Definition, Symptoms, Traits, Causes, Treatment